CluelessBiker/project4-print-statements/README.md

  - This was due to the slug field not being included in the form submission.
  - Another side effect of this, is that when the print was then approved via the admin panel, should the admin not pay attention and approve it without inserting a slug, the entire prints page would then fail to load.
  - To resolve this, the slug field was added to the form field.
- - Have not yet figured out to have this auto-populate as it would were it submitted directly from the admin panel.
+ - Have not yet figured out how to have this auto-populate as it would were it submitted directly from the admin panel.
  - However, adding the slug field ensures that the "Create" feature of CRUD now works as intended.

 11. Blog post page pushes social links to left: